Est. MMXXIII · A Place of Serious Study

 Fig. I — Pot Still Cross-Section

-Diagram reproduced from Principles of Distillation, I.A.S.S.
+Diagram reproduced from Principles of Distillation, O.B.I.
 Press

 The Institute was founded on a simple but radical premise: that the spirits in one's glass deserve the same rigorous attention as the ideas in one's mind.
 We are a place of serious study dressed in festive clothes.